 231 An Introduction to the History of Art.
-F and S, core.
+F, core.
 A survey of the history of architecture, painting, and sculpture in Ancient, Medieval, and Renaissance times.
 A study of the character of Ancient art from Egypt through Rome is followed by a study of Medieval art from its beginning in the early days of the Christian era to its climax in the Gothic period of the thirteenth century.
-Mr. E. Boevé, Ms. V. Bullock, Mr. C. Young.
+Mr. E. Boevé, Mr. C. Young.

 232 An Introduction to the History of Art.
-F and S, core.
+S, core.
 Continuation of 231.
-The study of painting from the fourteenth century to the present.
+The study of painting, sculpture, and architecture from the fourteenth century to the present.
 Mr. E. Boevé, Mr. C. Young.

 233 Medieval Art.
 F, core.
 A study of the mosaics, frescoes, illuminated manuscripts, sculpture, and architecture of the Christian era from the Byzantine, Early Christian, Romanesque, and Gothic periods.
 Slide lectures and discussions; a research paper is required.
 Art history majors must complete 231 and 232 before taking this course.
-Not offered 1988-89.
+Mr. E. Boevé.

 235 Renaissance Art.
 F, core.
 A study of the painting, architecture, and sculpture of the fifteenth and sixteenth centuries, with a focus on the Renaissance of Italy.
 The course presents an historical survey of the art produced in the centers at Florence, Rome, and Venice from the late Gothic period to the High Renaissance, followed by a study of the Mannerism of the sixteenth century.
 Mr. C. Young.
+Not offered in 1989-90.

 236 History of Dutch Paintings.
 S, core.
 An historical survey of Dutch and Flemish painting.
-The art produced in Antwerp, Haarlem, Leiden, Utrecht, Amsterdam, Brussels, and Delft is studied, tracing the rise and development of specialists in genre, religious, still- life, portrait, and landscape painting.
+The art produced in Antwerp, Haarlem, Leiden, Utrecht, Amsterdam, Brussels, and Delft is studied, tracing the rise and development of specialists in genre, religious, still-life, portrait, and landscape painting.
 Emphasis is on the works of the major masters of the time.
-Not offered 1988-89.
+Mr. C. S. Overvoorde.

 237 Baroque Art History.
 S. A study of the stylistic variations of seventeenth- and eighteenth-century painting, sculpture, and architecture in Western Europe.
 The influence on the visual arts of cultural changes in national politics, philosophy, and art training following the Reformation and Counter-Reformation is addressed.
-Bernini, Carawaggio, Rubens, Velasquez, Rembrandt, Poussin, Watteau, Chardin, Reynolds, and Wren are among the major figures studied.
+Bernini, Caravaggio, Rubens, Velasquez, Rembrandt, Poussin, Watteau, Chardin, Reynolds, and Wren are among the major figures studied.
 A research paper is required.
 Mr. C. Young.
+Not offered in 1989-90.

 238 Origins of Modern Art: Nineteenth Century.
 F, core.
-A study of the sculpture, painting, and architecture of nineteenth-century Europe with an emphasis on the artistic developments of Northern Europe.
-The course traces the successive stylistic movements of Neo- Classicism, Romanticism, Realism, Impressionism, Symbolism, and Expressionism as they emerge against the background of the official Academy of Art.
-Not offered 1988-89.
+A study of the sculpture, painting, and architecture of nineteenthcentury Europe with an emphasis on the artistic developments of Northern Europe.
+The course traces the successive stylistic movements of Neo-Classicism, Romanticism, Realism, Impressionism, Symbolism, and Expressionism as they emerge against the background of the official Academy of Art.
+Mr. C. Young.